dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 * Ports 4 and 9 are used for store operations (STD).
 * Ports 7 and 8 are used for address generation.

 A dispatched arithmetical operation can go to either INT or VEC execution port.
 Integer and Vector/FP register stacks are located separately.
-Operations that move values from Int stack to FP and vice-versa (e.g. convert, extraxt, insert) incur additional penalty.
+Operations that move values from Int stack to FP and vice-versa (e.g., convert, extraxt, insert) incur additional penalty.

 ### Load-Store Unit